 In the afternoon, the students get to play a few games and do fun activities.
 This year they set chockers on small logs, cut tree cookies with a crosscut saw, learned about tree identification, and planted seedlings.
 At the tree planting station, volunteers gave an introduction about how and why seedlings are planted.
 Each student got to get their hands dirty with planting and had the volunteers available as “planting inspectors” to examine their work.
 Trees were donated from local nurseries, companies and agencies and each student as able to take home a seedling.
 We’re looking forward to volunteering again to promote natural resources in our community.
 Learn more about this event here.

 MB&G Senior Forester Brent Keller has been assembling the News For Family Forests Newsletter every month since 2017.
 The newsletter includes a market watch for housing, lumber and logs as well as industry news relevant to forestland owners.
-Read The latest News For Family Forests Here.
-Email email@example.com to subscribe.READ MORE
+Read the December newsletter here.
+Email firstname.lastname@example.org to subscribeREAD MORE